Ingersoll station

 Ingersoll station is a train station in Ingersoll, Ontario, Canada serving Via Rail.
 It is a stop for some trains operating between Toronto and Windsor; as of 2023, three trains stop per day at Ingersoll.
-The station is wheelchair accessible, and the shelter has a pay-phone and washrooms.

 History

 The station was originally built in 1886 by the Great Western Railway which was purchased in 1882 by the Grand Trunk Railway and merged into the Canadian National Railway in 1920.

 The historic building was closed in 1979 when VIA took over train operation and a utilitarian wooden frame structure, containing a waiting room and washroom facilities, was built just to the east.